 Introducing the CPD (Cost Per Dialogue) Model

-Cost-per-dialogue (CPD), also known as pay-per-dialogue (PPD) or cost-per-discussion (CPD), is an internet advertising model used to direct consumer/buyer search engine traffic into live chat or chatbot dialogue.
-In the CPD model an advertiser pays a fee when an ad is clicked and results in chat dialogue.
-The chat can occur between a consumer/buyer/searcher and a salesperson, between a consumer/buyers/searcher and a chat bot, or a combination thereof.
+Cost-per-dialogue (CPD), also known as pay-per-dialogue (PPD) or cost-per-discussion (CPD), is an internet advertising model used to direct consumer/buyer interest (e.g. search intent) into live chat or chatbot dialogue.
+In the CPD model an advertiser (e.g. a business or salesperson) pays a fee when an ad is clicked and results in a conversation (i.e. chat dialogue).
+The conversation can occur between a consumer/buyer/searcher and a salesperson, between a consumer/buyers/searcher and a chat bot, or a combination thereof.

 CPD and PPD are often used interchangeably within sales, marketing and advertising communities.
 PPD is used to describe the type of advertising program you are running.
 CPD, which stands for cost-per-dialogue (or sometimes price-per-discussion), is usually used in communicating what price you are paying per dialogue within your sales/advertising/marketing program.

-CPD rates can vary wildly based on many variables, including: industry, geography, type of goods and services for sale, granularity of focus, competition, specific search engine, and more.
+CPD rates can vary wildly based on many variables, including: industry, geography, type of goods and services for sale, granularity of focus, competition, specific lead source, and more.
 For example, the average CPD for a consumer using a search engine to find a generic “Caribbean Cruise” may cost the salesperson $11.42 per dialogue.
 Whereas, the CPD rate for “VA Mortgage Chicago” may cost just $7.13.

 Typically CPD rates are higher than traditional CPC (cost-per-click) rates.
 Reasons include the fact that lead capture and sales conversion rates with dialogues are usually much higher than with mere clicks alone and thus command premium dollars.
 Conversion rates can be influenced by the time-to-response to consumer interest (immediacy), more thorough intervention of consumer needs and questions, as well other intangible velocity vectors such as creating personal rapport and likeability with the consumer, or the ability to overcome objections in-dialogue (read: personal selling skills), which are harder to quantify but nevertheless inherent factors in the dialogue model overall performance improvement.
 In short, speed combined with reduced sales friction (read: sales velocity) has warranted markedly higher CPD rates.